Jake-Jin-AU/Game_Engine_2D/README.md

 #### 3. On-board game
 This engine includes a part of game source to simulate specific engine functions.

-- Game name: Fly, Splider!
+- Game name: Fly, Spider!
 - Description:\
 You play as a spider who has to survive in the wild such as forests or simetimes cities.\
 You can shoot your cobweb to climb to destinations.